SamKpakiwa71/test_repo/README.md

 test_repo
 =========

-This uis a test repo that I am creating for my Coursera class.
+This is a test repo that I am creating for my Coursera class.